 Sanctions are imposed as an educational means of holding you accountable for your actions.
 Examples of sanctions are listed at the end of this section.

-The Residential Conduct Board (RCB) is a peer-review board and hears cases which have been referred to it by an RD/ARD/AD.
+The Residential Conduct Board (RCB) is a peer-review board and hears cases which have been referred to it by an RD/AD.
 The RCB consists of a Chairperson and several volunteer representatives who live in the residential community.
-The chairperson is selected through an application process during spring term of the previous academic year.
-The chairperson acts as the facilitator for each hearing.
+The chairperson is senior Resident Assistant and acts as the facilitator for each hearing.